wavenumber-eng/bunny_build/README.md

 `ninja`

-run the output binary and it should tell you that validation of the camera code worked.
+Run the output binary and it should tell you that validation of the camera code worked.

 ## Notes